ettom/i3-ws-display/README.md

  the pin mappings/use a library for the 7-segment display.
 * 7-segment display module.
 Mine is labelled HS420561K-32.
 It's a 4-digit
  common-cathode unit.
-It's important that there is a dot after every digit so you can indicate the currently focused workspace.
+It's important that there is a dot after every digit so you can indicate the currently visible workspace.
 * Four 220-ohm resistors and wires to connect it all up

 #### Setup